JackMcKechnie/Leveraging-Language-Formality-for-Sensitivity-Classification/Timelog.md

 ### 6 October 2021
  - 1 hour - Summarising papers for easier access later on
  - 1 hour - Reading and experimenting with SciKit Learn's MLPRegressor

+### 7 October
+- 0.5 hours - Creation of document for next week's meeting
+- 0.5 hours - Reading of how to collect some of the features

+### 9 October 2021
+ - 3 hours - Collecting as many of the extended dataset features as possible for now.
+Created and exported heatmap and table of corelation between the features.
+Reran the MLP regressor and got a score of 0.9986938379261381.
+Unsure of this score.